TwlyY29/ansible-enable-vino/README.md

 Role Name
 =========

 Enables vino server for a certain user.
-This is requried to be able connect to Ubuntu 16.04
+This is requried to be able connect to Ubuntu 16.04.
+It is also required to configure Ubuntu to do autologin at startup with immediate autolock.
+See role `autologin_with_immediate_autolock`

 Requirements
 ------------

+ToDo

 Role Variables